Laser Skin Rejuvenation

 Laser can also be used to treat vascular lesions such as telangiectasia (facial and leg vessels), hemangiomas, port wine stains, Rosacea, diffuse redness and poikiloderma of civatte (a combination of pigmentation and vessels).
 Vascular lesions are often the result of genetics, sun exposure, extreme temperatures and hormonal factors.

 Lasers work on vascular areas by heating the haemoglobin molecules in red blood cells.
 The heat from the laser destroys the red blood cells and then transfers to the vessel wall.
 For effective damage to transpire, the entire vessel wall must receive sufficient heating.
 The vessels will either clear immediately or appear darker, and erythema (redness) and swelling may appear on the skins surface.

 Who performs the laser treatments?

-Holly and Stephanie are both fully qualified Dermal Therapists and Certified Candela Laser Practitioner, and offer laser treatments for skin tightening, collagen stimulation and wrinkle reduction.
+Holly Copping is a fully qualified Dermal Therapist and Certified Candela Laser Practitioner, and offer laser treatments for skin tightening, collagen stimulation and wrinkle reduction.

 What is the treatment process?

 As with all dermal therapies, the consultation is essential to provide a desirable outcome for both patient and therapist.
 During a consultation the therapist should assess skin type and skin condition being treated, and refer to doctor if further assessment is required.
 It is also important to discuss contraindications, discuss how treatment works, estimate the number of treatment sessions, discuss side effects of treatment and potential complications, advise the costs, a consent form must be signed and then any test patches can be performed.